gabrielkageyama/student-management/README.md

-# api_teste
+# api_entities_management
-edit repo name and description after conclusion

-API to exchange information of a camera to a database
+API to manage entities into a database (students in this case)

 Routes:
 - GET /students - List all students